-Students have the responsibility to save all of their assignments and files created for submission within a course.
+Students have the responsibility to complete their course requirements and save all assignments and files created for submission within a course.
+Trident shall assume no responsibility for saving or retrieving student assignments.

 Academic Integrity

 Trident regards academic integrity as vital to the success of its students and to the reputation of the University as an institution of higher learning.
 Students attain their educational goals and enjoy an enriched academic experience only when there is effective learning.
 Effective learning occurs when students conduct their own research and are the sole authors of their work.
 The assessment of that learning is undermined when the originality of students' work is questionable.